cea-hpc/modules/doc/source/design/advanced-module-version-specifiers.rst

                 - in case ``implicit_default`` is disabled an explicit default should be part of the list or range for the triggered evaluation to succeed
         - whereas ``prereq soft@1.8 soft@1.9 soft@1.10`` will lead to a tentative load
             - of *soft/1.8*, then *soft/1.9* if it failed then *soft/1.8* if it also failed
+    - one module version specification may match multiple loaded modules
+        - like ``conflict soft@1.8,1.9,1.10`` matches loaded modules *soft/1.8* and *soft/1.10*
+        - similar to situations where requirement or conflict is expressed over module generic name, like *soft*, and multiple versions of module are loaded

 Corner cases
 ------------